Published 2/17/18. Updated 2/21/21.

 While this passage isn’t specifically about sanctification, it does help us refocus our perspective on time.
 While a year feels like a year to us mere mortals, the God of the Bible has the advantage of looking at the whole continuum of human history, from start to finish.

 With that perspective, we can begin to appreciate that God sees the long game.
 He saw all our days long before we were born (Psalm 139:16).
-He knows each step we will take, and therefore can see how our walk with Him is going to turn out.
+He guides each step we take and leads us in the paths of righteousness for his own purposes and glory (see Psalm 23).

 To those Christians wondering or perhaps concerned about the process of sanctification in their lives, I would offer the following admonitions.